IBM/ibm-cloud-reference-architectures/README.md

 ## Post Install of SCC Collectors

-> **Limitations** The SCC install script requires human input this is preventing this from being added to the automation.
-We are working with engineering to make this installation not require humans.
+> **Limitations**: Currently, the managed SCC collector cannot be installed and configured using automation.
+As the APIs become available these steps will be updated.

-The following post installation steps are required.
-Install the Security and Compliance collector into the VSI instances that are within **Management** and **Workload** VPC networks.
+The following post installation steps are required to enable scans of the infrastructure using the Security and Compliance Center.
+This configuration must only be performed one time.

 1. Register the API key with  [Security and Compliance Console](#register-scc-api-key) console.

-2. Create two SCC collectors with private endpoints following the [Generate SCC credentials](#generate-ssc) instructions below; one for Management BOM and one for Workload BOM.
+2. [Create an IBM-managed collector with private endpoints](#generate-ssc-collector) by following the instructions below.

 3. [Install the SCC collector](#install-scc-collector) into the already provisioned VSI's within the collector.